-We strongly encourage all students to take the EPQ in addition to their chosen A Levels.
+We strongly recommend that all students take the EPQ in addition to their chosen A Levels.
 The taught element of the EPQ and the skills that students gain throughout the course will be extremely useful for further study at university and are unable to be picked up in any other A Level course.